Cong Thanh Bui (James)

 The procedure for applying interim urgent measures by the Arbitration Council is as follows:

-Step 1: The party requesting the application of interim urgent measures must submit a petition to the Arbitration Council.
+The party requesting the application of interim urgent measures must submit a petition to the Arbitration Council.

-Attached to the petition for the application of interim urgent measures, the requesting party must provide the Arbitration Council with evidence to support the need to apply such measures.
+- Attached to the petition for the application of interim urgent measures, the requesting party must provide the Arbitration Council with evidence to support the need to apply such measures.

-Step 2: The Arbitration Council shall issue a document specifying the exact amount of money, property or other assets that must be provided as financial security corresponding to the potential damages that may arise from incorrect application of interim urgent measures in order to protect the interests of the party required to apply such measures.
+The Arbitration Council shall issue a document specifying the exact amount of money, property or other assets that must be provided as financial security corresponding to the potential damages that may arise from incorrect application of interim urgent measures in order to protect the interests of the party required to apply such measures.

-Step 3: Based on the decision of the Arbitration Council, the requesting party must provide a fixed amount of money, valuable metals, gemstones or documents with value to be deposited into a sealed account at a bank determined by the Arbitration Council.
+The Arbitration Council will decide on a fixed amount of money, valuable metals, gemstones, or documents with value that the requesting party must provide.
+The requesting party must then deposit this into a sealed account at a bank chosen by the Arbitration Council.

-Please note that the enforcement of the decision to apply interim urgent measures by the Arbitration Council must be carried out in accordance with the provisions of the Law on Civil Enforcement.
+Please note: The Arbitration Council must enforce the decision to apply interim urgent measures in accordance with the provisions of the Law on Civil Enforcement.

 6. Cancel Interim urgent measure